realm/realm-js/integration-tests/environments/react-native/README.md

 - Watch the Realm library and the integration test suite packages.
 - Block any loading of packages from `node_modules` in the two packages.
-- Use `install-local` install the dependencies of our two packages into the app.

 ### Android configuration